 - Don’t jump to conclusions.

 - Don’t be a judgmental listener or in a hurry to provide solutions when the child is only looking for a good quiet listener.

 - Be age appropriate

 - Give age appropriate reasons to support your message.
 Just keep your message short, simple and clear.

 - Make it a two-way process

-Talk to him about your day, ask for his opinion on some problem you
+- Share your own feelings with him – the most important element in good communications between parent and child is that it should be two-way.
+Talk to him about your day, ask for his opinion on some problem you are facing.

 - Give the child the freedom to voice objections.
 You may or may not accept those objections.
 But often it is enough for the child to be given the freedom to express resistance and resentment.

 - Keep time for communication